tehblasian/WryssBot/README.md

 ## Accomplishments that we're proud of

 Having a finished hack despite the many hours that were wasted on trying to debug.
+Having our project compiled in a nice big JSON file to show the world.

 ## What we learned